 Cold showers and ice baths are another technique to consider.

 While it’s understandably a less than enticing option, its neurological benefits outweigh any initial trepidation.

 The cold is a simple way to ‘reset’ your nervous system and help you out of a heightened state.

 It’s worth noting that many with Fibromyalgia find the cold a trigger for their symptoms.

-Instead of jumping straight in to a fully cold shower, consider easing in to it (as per the image above).
+Instead of jumping straight into a completely cold shower, consider easing into it (as per the image above).

 Start with your usual warm shower and drop the temperature a little at the end.
 Only go to a level where you can still calmly deep breathe – and then come back again tomorrow.
 Eventually you’ll be able to tolerate full cold, but take your time getting there.

 Alternatively, try a few cycles of deep breathing to down-regulate your nervous system beforehand.
 Make it less reactive initially so that you are less likely to trigger your symptoms.

 Don’t unnecessarily threaten your nervous system, give it a chance to acclimate.